Prince-Shivaram/E-Banking-Website/README.md

 To create this application, for frontend part we have used HTML, CSS, JavaScript, JQuery and Bootstrap.
 Also, we have used PHP and Laravel for backend.
 Laravel is a popular PHP framework.
 Data flow from one page to another is controlled by laravel controller.
 To connect with database, we have used MySQL database.

-The Website is created by [J. Siv Ram Shastri](https://www.linkedin.com/in/imsivram1999/) and the team.
+The Website is created by [J. Siv Ram Shastri](https://www.linkedin.com/in/imsivram1999/), [Sandeep Anumalla](https://www.linkedin.com/in/sandeepanumalla/), [Subba Reddy](https://www.linkedin.com/in/subbareddy-pabbidi-4a7387170/).

 ## Tools or Softwares required to use